nfoxdev/nfCustomEnvHelper/README.md

 # nfCustomEnvHelper
 [español](#esp)

-Start vfp directly on your project folder from a  a shortcut with separate command \
+Start vfp directly on your project folder from a  a shortcut.
-history, startup environment, debug sessions their own icon in the taskbar.
+You'll get a separate command history, startup environment, debug sessions \
+and a custom icon in the taskbar.

 Just save this utility on a definitive location, and run it to start the helper.